RealtimeLiftAndDrag/liftdrag/README.md

 ### Visualizer

 Visualizer is an executable for visualizing the realtime lift and drag simulation at work.
 It features a front and side view of the model in its current simulation state.
 The simulation can be stepped through one slice at a time, or whole sweeps at once.
 Additionally, it shows curves of the lift, drag, and torq values per slice and per angle of attack.
-Visualizer depends on the Common, RLD, and UI projects.
+Visualizer uses the Common, RLD, and UI projects.

 **Controls**
 - `space` to step to the next slice